devyafer/devyafer/README.md

 - Master **React** for building complex web applications.
 - Learn **Node.js** and **Express.js** to build full-stack applications.
 - Explore other JavaScript frameworks like **Vue.js** and **Angular**.
+- Dive deeper into **Laravel** for PHP to build robust back-end applications.

 ## 📫 How to Reach Me:
 - **Email**: [your-email@example.com]